K-Sky/pdfkit-table/README.md

 ## Changelogs

+### 0.1.103
+- Fix the bug that if the width of the headers is not a whole number, the value computed will be incorrect issue.

 ### 0.1.102
 - Update the npm install instruction to install this specific package instead.
 - Delete the functions to generate rows.
 Simple data from rows should be converted to datas instead internally for easier code management.